Skip to content

-ABB helping Z Energy deliver a leading experience in future mobility
+ABB supports Z Energy in shaping future mobility experiences

 Oh, to be a fly on the wall at oil companies when electric vehicle technology emerged.
 Even today, with EV’s as commonplace as they are the thought of the world’s fleet one day not being dependent on fuel is neigh on impossible to fathom; turn the clock back two decades it was the stuff of science fiction.